City Rail Link: Public opinion

-A public opinion poll published on 27 June 2012 found 63% of Aucklanders surveyed are in favour of the tunnel, 29% were against it and 8% did not care.
+A public opinion poll published on 27 June 2012 found 63% of Aucklanders surveyed were in favour of the tunnel, 29% were against it and 8% did not care.
 The poll was conducted by Research New Zealand.

 Another poll in November showed similar support amongst Aucklanders at 64%.
-Only 14% overall opposed the building of the rail link; 18% are neutral.
+Only 14% overall opposed the building of the rail link; 18% were neutral.
 Support was lowest in those areas not served directly by rail.
 The same number of those who support it want it built as soon as possible, while 22% of supporters want it built by 2020.
 Over 50% of respondents wanted the central Government to contribute significantly to the cost of the project, with 30% of respondents overall supporting road tolling to pay for the project.
 One quarter of respondents overall supported "targeted rates".